 Modern brain imaging technology provides important information on how specific brain areas function.
 Although such advances help neurosurgeons avoid mistakes like those made during Henry Molaison's brain surgery in 1953, what are some of the ethical concerns raised by these technological advances?

+Charttomete

+Are there dangers in employing such methods?
+Some experts think so.
+Privacy issues raised by brain imaging are becoming an important topic of discussion in the new field of neuroethics (Coch, 2007).
+Arthur Caplan, director of the University of Pennsylvania's Center for Bioethics, states that the need to discuss brain privacy is urgent (Goldberg, 2003): "If you were to ask me what the ethical hot potato of this coming century is, I'd say it's new knowledge of the brain, its structure and function."
+Although the current media focus is on genetic privacy, Caplan contends that most people feel a greater need for privacy in regard to their brains than their genes because brain activity is more associated with the immediate "here and now" than is genetic functioning.

 Today, the automobile-sized MRI machines used to create brain images cost approximately \$3 million and thus are much too expensive to be used by most nonscientists or nonmedical personnel.
 However, certain well-funded marketing research firms are using these machines to try to determine consumers' unconscious preferences for certain products.
-There have also been recent scientific advances that increase the likelihood that brain imaging technology will one day be able to detect brain activity from afar.
-For example, scientists have already demonstrated the ability to remotely detect brain activity from a distance of about 3 feet (Farahany, 2008).
-While scientific limitations to usable remote brain scanning still exist, it is very possible that these will be overcome in the not-too-distant future.
+Some of these same marketing firms are also now using a much less cumbersome, noninvasive, optical brain imaging technique known as mobile functional near-infrared spectroscopy (fNIRS) that measures neural activity in specific brain areas (Meyerding & Risius, 2018).

 Does it concern you that police officers and airport security personnel may one day be remotely examining your brain activity so that they better understand your current emotional and cognitive states?
 Would this be an unacceptable invasion of your privacy, or just the price you would be willing to pay to live in a more safe and secure world?
 If the brain privacy debate follows the same path as the genetic privacy debate, new laws may soon be proposed to protect the public from the misuse of this fascinating and powerful new technology.

+Neuroscientists are increasingly using a noninvasive optical brain imaging technique called mobile functional near-infrared spectroscopy (fNIRS) in their research.
+This technique measures neural activity in specific brain areas.

-2.3b Three Major Brain Regions Are the Hindbrain, Midbrain, and Forebrain.
+2.3b Three Major Brain Regions Are the Hindbrain, Midbrain, and Forebrain